-If a policyholder makes a mistake or omits information and dies within the policy term, the life insurance company will retroactively cancel the policy, claiming that the policyholder misrepresented themselves, and deny beneficiaries’ claims.
+If a policyholder makes a mistake or omits information and dies within the policy term, the life insurance company will retroactively cancel the policy.
+They will often claim that the policyholder misrepresented themselves and then deny beneficiaries’ claims.

-Boonswang Law has decades of experience with types of cases and can help you if the life insurance company denies your claim for this reason.
+The life insurance attorneys at Boonswang Law are experienced with these types of cases and can help you if your life insurance claim has been wrongfully denied for this alleged misrepresentation.

 Misinterpretation of the Policy Terms and Provisions

-Life insurance companies will purposely misinterpret information in an attempt to deny a life insurance claim.
-If you think this is happening to you, hire a WY life insurance attorney to fight back.
-We have frequently gotten our beneficiary clients paid after their claim was initially denied for this reason.
+Life insurance companies will purposely misinterpret information in an attempt to deny life insurance claims.
+If you think this is happening to you, contact our legal team today.
+We have frequently gotten our beneficiary clients paid after their life insurance claim was initially denied for this reason.

 The Policy Lapsed Due to Non-Payment of Premiums

 Policyholders must pay a premium each month in order to maintain life insurance coverage.
 If they fail to pay for any reason, this can cause coverage to lapse, resulting in subsequent claims being denied.
 However, a missed premium payment or even lapse may not automatically disqualify a beneficiary from receiving death benefits.

 Life insurance lapse and termination are highly regulated, and if the life insurance company or the employer administering the policy failed to adhere to those regulations, it may not be the fault of the policyholder that premium payments were not made.
-In these cases, we can often get our beneficiary clients paid.
+In these cases, our life insurance lawyers can often get our beneficiary clients paid.

 Death from Self-Inflicted Injuries